 Just drop-in a provocative image on your main page, right?
 Then they’ll be too titillated to leave.

 But it’s a lot more to it than that.
-Not only must your website design look good, website design also needs to present your information in a clear and compelling way.
-Your visitors need to quickly be able to get a sense of who you are and what you do.
+Not only must your website design look good, but your web design services also needs to present your information in a clear and compelling way.
+Your visitors need to quickly be able to get a sense of who you are (branding services) and what you do.

 Think of it like this: If you’re a shop owner, you need your showroom to look good.
 Your visitors are going to be forming opinions about your business and you the business owner as soon as they walk in the door.
 And even if you’ve managed to keep your visitors from running out the door screaming, do you even want the kinds of customers who’d put up with a messy, poorly designed showroom?

 Think of your website design as like a digital storefront and showroom.
 When your visitors walk through your door, they’re forming opinions about you and your business based on it.
-Make sure their experience is a good one!
+Make sure the user experience is a good one!
 Make your website design your red carpet.